 The Solar Training Network was a program led by The Solar Foundation designed to help meet the workforce needs of the solar industry through solar training and strategic employment partnerships.
 By connecting job seekers, employers, and training providers, this program helped bridge the gap between supply and demand in the solar jobs market.
 Over the course of the program, the Solar Training Network hosted or supported 14 career fairs, reaching over 1,000 job seekers.

-Today, The Solar Foundation is continuing to lead similar initiatives in support of a highly-qualified, well-trained and diverse solar workforce.
+The three-year federal award for this work concluded in 2019, but we are continuing with further initiatives to support workforce training and solar career development.
 In September 2019, we hosted a career fair at Solar Power International to connect job seekers with the latest opportunities at national solar companies.
 We also led two roundtable workshops focused on resources and strategies for solar industry workforce development.

 Strategies for Workforce Development: A Toolkit for the Solar Industry is an indispensable resource published by the Solar Training Network provides actionable solutions for industry-led workforce development initiatives.
 Download the toolkit to learn how teaming with the public workforce system and starting word-based learning programs can benefit your company, and how to get started.

 In 2017, the The Solar Training Network released Solar Training and Hiring Insights, an in-depth report in 2017 showcasing solar industry trends, employer preferences and case studies, the business case for investment in training, a state-by-state index of demand for workforce development, and more.

-Solar Career Map.
-The Interstate Renewable Energy Council Solar Career Map allows instructors, policymakers, and job seeker to explore the broad range of careers available across the entire solar industry.
+The Solar Career Map, published by the Interstate Renewable Energy Council, allows instructors, policymakers, and job seeker to explore the broad range of careers available across the entire solar industry.

-Financing the Next Generation of Solar Workers.
-Released in November 2012, Financing the Next Generation of Solar Workers provides a starting point for a new path forward in financing solar workforce training.
+Financing the Next Generation of Solar Workers, released in 2012, provided a starting point for a new path forward in financing solar workforce training.
 This marks the culmination of a joint effort between The Solar Foundation, SolarTech, and the North American Board of Certified Energy Practitioners (NABCEP), working together under the SolarTech Workforce Innovations Collaborative (SWIC), to conceive of a number of innovative funding mechanisms to provide adequate private-sector funding for workforce training programs.